louisgarnier/Documentation/docs/workflow/BEST_PRACTICES.md

 ### once ne code is developed.
 - ✅ **ALWAYS confirm with the user before:**
-  - always propose a test
+  - always propose a test in .py file that can be run either by you and display a log in the terminal or by me

 ### Before Pushing to GitHub